Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-msx/roms/msx/_readme.txt

 ## BIOS ##

 - BlueMSX (EMULATOR MSX BY DEFAULT) :
-You must download the BlueMSX standalone version, available to this adresse : http://bluemsx.msxblue.com/rel_download/blueMSXv282full.zip
+You must download the BlueMSX standalone version, available to this adress : http://bluemsx.msxblue.com/rel_download/blueMSXv282full.zip
 Then extract the "Databases" and "Machines" folders and add them to the bios folder of your recalbox.

 - FMSX :